ErikBcd/dotfiles/README.md

 # arch-configs
 My configs for arch

-Should you want to use this config read everything carefully, or else somthing might explode.
+Should you want to use this config read everything carefully, or else something might explode.

 ## requirements